What Are the Different Types of Biomechanics Jobs?

 Designing interfaces between machines and humans is a part of a number of biomechanics jobs.
 As technological advancements make machines more common, especially in industrial settings, this is becoming increasingly important.
 Biomechanics graduates with a thorough understanding of how the human body works are frequently called upon to work with this technology.

 A biomechanics degree can also lead to a career as a sports biomechanist.
 This entails looking at how the human body works in order to figure out how to improve athletic performance.
 Many overuse problems can be avoided if the body is functioning properly, so sports biomechanics jobs may also include injury prevention.
-Biomechanics graduates are employed a variety of sporting organizations, including sports teams, research departments, and universities.
+Biomechanics graduates are employed by a variety of sporting organizations, including sports teams, research departments, and universities.

 There are a variety of other biomechanics positions available.
 Working in labs that analyze patients’ movements, assessing human strength to determine whether a person is suitable for a particular job, and even designing prosthetics are just a few examples.
-Because the types of biomechanics jobs available to a graduate are often determined his or her experience as well as the degree earned, some careers may not be available to graduates right away.
+Because the types of biomechanics jobs available to a graduate are often determined by his or her experience as well as the degree earned, some careers may not be available to graduates right away.